prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 What we find most remarkable about this set of patterns is how hard it is to get ones head around the overlay role (passer _A_).
 Even though in both examples all the bilateral passing parts are fairly easy, it takes quite some time to manage both patterns at once.
 Naturally, this applies especially to odd period patterns, where you have to memorize once for the first half and another time when you switch hands.

 However, and this is true for many takeouts and (mini) Prechac patterns - once you master the timing around the difficult throws like the 4s __and__ you don't have to think actively any more, you can get the pattern solid relatively quickly.
-And doing the pattern solidly then suddenly feels like being part of a clock work on the one hand and watching it in admiration at the same time on the other which is probably what accounts for a significant amount of the attraction of takeout patterns.
+And doing the pattern solidly then suddenly feels like being part of a clock work on the one hand and watching it with a detached kind of admiration at the same time on the other hand.
+This mix probably accounts for a significant amount of the attraction of juggling takeout patterns.

 The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be transparent to the passers.
 In our view this is not problematic, since in reality the passers are always aware of the manipulation - an intercepted self has even be called "pelf" to indicate that it feels actually like a **p**ass.
 In contrast, our approach explicitly spells out the interaction between manipulator and passer, rather than assuming that it is transparent to the latter.